Storage Tips to Save You Time and Money

 There are many other benefits you stand to gain once you decide to use Sydney Mini Storage to address your storage problems.
-Remember, sensible packing and organizing is key to successful storage.
+Remember, sensible packing and organising is key to successful storage.

-To help improve your storage experience, save you money when storing your prized possessions and ensure that your stored items stay in good condition, follow these practical tips.
+To help improve your storage experience, save you money through lower storage costs when storing your prized possessions and ensure that your stored items stay in good condition, follow these practical tips.

 General Tips and Tricks

 - Have enough appropriate packing accessories.
-Packing accessories – cartons, tapes, bubble wraps, cutters, etc. – are important to properly pack and store your possessions.
-If you plan to do the packing at the Sydney Mini Storage, you can check out the Boxes, etc. page to find out what you can buy while in the facility.
+Packing accessories – cartons, tape, etc. – are important to properly pack and store your possessions.
+If you require packing materials or you plan to do the packing at Sydney Mini Storage, you can check out the Packing Materials info to find out what you can buy while in the facility.

 - Heavy items form the base.
-Put the heavy and less delicate ones (like books) at the bottom of the box.
-These will offer a more stable support for the more fragile ones packed on top of these.
+Put the heavy and less delicate ones (like books) at the bottom.
+These will offer a more stable support for the more fragile ones packed on top.

 - Distribute the weight.
 Do not put all of the heavy items in one box.
 It will be safer to split and pack them in more boxes so the weight is distributed.
 Fill the upper part with the lighter or more delicate stuff.

-- Packing the fragile items.
-Cushion each delicate piece and put these on top of the piled boxes if you don’t want them crushed or broken to pieces.
+- Packing fragile items.
+Cushion each delicate piece and put these on top of the piled boxes if you don’t want them crushed or broken into pieces.